 Gongs but are laboriously hand polished to achieve their distinctive mirror-like look.

-Each PAISTE Sound Creation Gong has an extraordinary and particular sound character.
+PAISTE Sound Creation Gong with extraordinary and particular sound character.

-The designation is to understood in a symbolical and associative manner.
+The designation is symbolical and in an associative manne.

 The Accent Gongs are special gongs with an